 The best way to avoid missing an installment is by debit orders.
 Allow lenders to debit your account on a given date.

-Late payments will affect your next credit report negatively, try to never skip months of payment in your debt.
+Late payments will affect your next credit report negatively, try to never skip months of payment on your bills.
 And improving a negative credit score takes time that you might not afford.

 2. Stay In Your Lane